rummens1337/federated-social-network/README.md

 - Go into the cloned directory `cd team-f/`
 - Copy (do not rename) the `config-dist.py` to `config.py` and configure the file.
 - Run `make run`
+- In case make run fails, try to remove your docker containers and volumes using `make rm` and `make rm-images`

+### Default settings
+- Central server, website on port 5000.
+Mysql on port 6000.
+Phpmyadmin port 7000.
+- Data server, website on port 9000.
+Mysql on port 6001.
+Phpmyadmin port 7001.

 ## Optional arguments
 ```